Tommy Robinson: Involvement in electoral politics

-Many prominent UKIP members, including eight of its MEPs, resigned from the party in response to Robinson's appointment.
+Many prominent UKIP members, including eight of its members of the European Parliament, resigned from the party in response to Robinson's appointment.
 Of the eight MEPs who left, two were former party leaders.
-One was the UKIP's leader in Scotland; and another was Nigel Farage, who said Robinson and his associates brought "scuffles" and "violence" into the party and "many have criminal records, some pretty serious".
+One was UKIP's leader in Scotland; and another was Farage, who said Robinson and his associates brought "scuffles" and "violence" into the party and "many have criminal records, some pretty serious".

 UKIP's rules deny membership to those who have been part of extreme right-wing groups in the past: these preclude Robinson from joining, as he founded the English Defence League (EDL), had been a member of the British National Party, and has had ties with the British Freedom Party.
 UKIP's National Executive Committee considered waiving that clause for Robinson as a special case.
 If approved, his possible membership would be put to a vote at the party's conference.
-UKIP leader Batten supported Robinson joining the party, while UKIP Welsh Assembly members Michelle Brown and David Rowlands said they opposed it.
+Batten supported Robinson joining the party, while the UKIP Senedd members Michelle Brown and David Rowlands said they opposed it.

-On 25 April 2019, Robinson announced that he would be an independent candidate in the May 2019 European Parliament election in North West England.
-It was reported Anne Marie Waters, leader of the far-right For Britain party, promised Robinson the support of her party.
+On 25 April 2019, Robinson announced that he would be an independent candidate at the 2019 European Parliament election in North West England.
+It was reported that Anne Marie Waters, leader of the far-right For Britain party, promised Robinson the support of her party.
 Two people were hospitalised when Robinson campaigned as an MEP candidate in Warrington, Cheshire on 2 May.
 His security team and supporters physically attacked anti-racism activists, with one anti-racism activist saying she suffered a broken nose.
 Police launched an investigation into the violence.
-Robinson finished eighth in the election with 38,908 votes (2.2%), widely described as "humiliating" in the media, and losing his deposit.
+Robinson finished eighth in the election with 38,908 votes (2.2 per cent), widely described as "humiliating" in the media, and losing his deposit.
 He said he had faced a "near impossible task" in attempting to win a seat, as he was "unable to get across his message on social media platforms" after being banned by almost all such platforms.
 His reaction was to mock the idea of a People's Vote by joking about having another election.

-Prior to the 2019 United Kingdom general election, Robinson endorsed Conservative Party leader Boris Johnson as Prime Minister.
-Following the election, he announced he had joined the party.
+Prior to the 2019 United Kingdom general election, Robinson endorsed Conservative Party leader Boris Johnson as prime minister.
+Following the election he announced he had joined the party.
 However, this was denied by a Conservative MP and by the Conservative Party nationally.
 Scram:, a website that campaigns against Robinson and other figures it sees as promoting far-right politics, has also debunked the claim.

-In May 2021, he attended a march in London in support of Israel.

-Robinson has supported the soldiers involved in the Bloody Sunday massacre.
-He wore a badge saying, "I support soldiers A-Z" after "Soldier F" was to face charges for the murder of civilians.
+In March 2022, Robinson began to endorse For Britain, and encouraged his supporters to join the party to "build a political force".
+On 3 August 2025, Robinson posted a video on his X account, announcing that he had joined Advance UK.
+The party was set up by Ben Habib, who had previously been a co-deputy leader of Reform UK.